Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 1. I can create, update, add and delete products on the the page
 2. I can receive order information with payment and shipping details
 3. I can see information about users
+4. I can add and delete information about the boutique

 -----